Back to blogs

 • Crypto stays in your self-custody and is used only as reserves to support qualification, not as pledged collateral.

-Just like with traditional mortgages, it’s not enough to cover the down payment and closing costs—you also need to prove you have enough reserves to cover several months of payments.
+Just like with traditional mortgages, it's not enough to cover the down payment and closing costs -- you also need to prove you have enough reserves to cover several months of payments.

+Most lenders require reserves equal to six months of housing payments, and Milo follows a similar approach.
 Where we differ is that, unlike traditional banks, we recognize your Bitcoin, Ethereum, and other crypto holdings as part of those reserves, helping crypto investors qualify without needing to liquidate or move assets into fiat.

 The opinions expressed in the Blog are for general informational purposes only and are not intended to provide specific advice or recommendations for any individual or on any specific security or investment product.